 - Follow the schedule for self-cathing that your healthcare professional prescribed for your specific condition.
 Stay on the self-catheterization schedule that your healthcare professional instructed you to follow.
 If you miss your scheduled time, catheterize as soon as you’re able to do so.

-- Use the right catheter product for your needs, based on your doctor's instructions.
-180 Medical has a wide array of all the top brands and types of intermittent catheters, including straight, coude, hydrophilic, closed systems, pediatric, and more.
-Our highly-trained product specialists would love to help you find the catheter that works and feels best for you.
+- Use the right catheter product for your needs, based on your doctor’s instructions.
+180 Medical has a wide array of all the top brands and types of intermittent catheters, including straight catheters, coudé tipped catheters, hydrophilic catheter, closed system catheter kits, pediatric catheters for children, and more.
+Our highly-trained Product Specialists would love to help you find the catheter that works and feels best for you.

 - Stay hydrated.
 Drinking plenty of fresh water is good for your urinary system and your whole body.